Hassan Amcharrat: International career

-He participated in two African Cup of Nations in the 1976 African Cup of Nations and the 1978 African Cup of Nations.
+Amcharrat participated in two African Cup of Nations in the 1976 African Cup of Nations and the 1978 African Cup of Nations.
 In the first, he won the tournament, without scoring a goal.
 In the second, he scored the only two goals for Morocco, against Tunisia and Congo.
-Morocco is this time eliminated in the first round.
+Morocco was this time eliminated in the first round.

-He also took part in 1974 FIFA World Cup qualification and 1978 FIFA World Cup qualification.
+Amcharrat also took part in 1974 FIFA World Cup qualification and 1978 FIFA World Cup qualification.

+Death

+Amcharrat died on 22 July 2023, at the age of 75.